XavierSchiller/OsuIndiaBotJS/.github/PULL_REQUEST_TEMPLATE/fr_pr_template.md

 **Link to feeature request issue: **

 **Changes made**
-* List down the changes made to fix the bug
+* List down the changes made to enab;e thee feature

 **New behavior**
 A clear and concise description of what will happen with the bug fixed.